IBM/Industry-Accelerators/watsonx.ai/QnA_chatbot_app/readme.md

-# Chatbot Interface for QnA with RAG
+# Sample Streamlit app for QnA with RAG

-This Streamlit app provides a chatbot interface for the `Q&A with RAG accelerator`.
+This is Sample Streamlit app provides a UI interface for the `Q&A with RAG accelerator`.
 It allows a user to ask questions about a given corpus of documents which are answered using a Retrieval Augmented Generation (RAG) approach.
-Along with the answer, the chatbot references the source documents used to generate the answer.
+Along with the answer, the app references the source documents used to generate the answer.
 In addition, the user can provide feedback in a configurable range along with a free text comment.
 There is also an option to recommend a subject matter expert if the user is not satisfied with the answer.

 This app requires an external API which is provided by the `Q&A with RAG accelerator` project template deployed on `Watsonx.ai` `SaaS` or `On Prem`.
 For the IBM Cloud SaaS version, please refer to the [IBM Resource Hub](https://dataplatform.cloud.ibm.com/exchange/public/entry/view/75b22cbe-8a20-44a5-ac65-3a927e92cb0e?context=wx).
 For the CPD On Prem version, access to the `Q&A with RAG accelerator` can be requested through your IBM client team.
 The `Q&A with RAG accelerator` must be configured and deployed according to the needs of your use case.

 ## Features
-- Chatbot interface that sends user queries to the API and displays the response based on Q&A RAG deployment on watsonx.ai.
+- UI interface that sends user queries to the API and displays the response based on Q&A RAG deployment on watsonx.ai.
-- Chatbot feedback rating options to select.
+- Feedback rating options to select.
 - Toggle button to display or hide the source documents.
 - Feedback buttons (based on rating options selected) for each response.
 By default - we have added support from min 2 to 5 max feedback ratings in this app.
 - Expert Recommendations are available for each user question based on user rating below 100%.
 (Optional)